Catholic Church in Norway: Structure

+History

 Origin

 The Catholic Church in Norway is almost as old as the kingdom itself, dating from approximately A.D.
 900, with the first Christian monarchs, Haakon I from 934.
 The country is considered to have officially converted upon the death of the king St. Olav at the Battle of Stiklestad in 1030.
 The subsequent Christianisation took several hundred years.

 Largely the work of Anglo-Saxon missionaries, the Norwegian Church has been considered the only daughter of English Catholicism.
 Cardinal Nicholas Breakspear, later Pope Adrian IV, established a church province in 1153, the Archdiocese of Nidaros (Trondheim).

 Reformation to 1843

 The Lutheran Reformation in Norway lasted from 1526 to 1537.
 Catholic Church property and the personal property of Catholic priests were confiscated by the Crown.
 Catholic priests were exiled and imprisoned unless they submitted to conversion to the Danish king's faith.
 Bishop Jon Arason of Holar, executed in 1550, was the last Catholic bishop of Iceland (until the establishment of the Diocese of Reykjavik in 1923).
 The Bishop of Hamar from 1513 to 1537, Mogens Lauritssøn, was imprisoned until his death in 1542.

 Many traditions from the Catholic Middle Ages continued for centuries more.
 In the late 18th century and into the 19th century, a strict and puritan interpretation of the Lutheran faith, inspired by the preacher Hans Nielsen Hauge, spread through Norway, and popular religious practices turned more purely Lutheran.
 The Catholic Church per se, however, was not allowed to operate in Norway between 1537 and 1843, and throughout most of this period, Catholic priests faced execution.
 In 1582, the scattered Catholics in Norway and elsewhere in Northern Europe were placed under the jurisdiction of a papal nuncio in Cologne, however, with threatening punishment Catholic pastoring could not materialise.
 In the late 16th century, a few incidents of crypto-Catholicism occurred within the Lutheran Church of Norway.
 However, these were isolated incidents.

 The Congregation for the Propagation of the Faith, on its establishment in 1622, took charge of the vast Northern European missionary field, which – at its third session – it divided among the nuncio of Brussels (for the Catholics in Denmark and Norway), the nuncio at Cologne (much of Northern Germany) and the nuncio to Poland (Finland, Mecklenburg, and Sweden).

 In 1688, Norway became part of the Apostolic Vicariate of the Nordic Missions.
 The Paderborn bishops functioned as administrators of the apostolic vicariate.
 Christiania (Oslo) had an illegal but tolerated Catholic congregation in the 1790s.
 In 1834, the Catholic missions in Norway became part of the Apostolic Vicariate of Sweden, seated in the Swedish capital of Stockholm.
 In 1843, the Norwegian Parliament passed a religious tolerance act providing for limited religious freedom and allowing for legal non-Lutheran public religious services for the first time since the Reformation.